Happiness economics: Related studies

 The Satisfaction with Life Index is an attempt to show the average self-reported happiness in different nations.
 This is an example of a recent trend to use direct measures of happiness, such as surveys asking people how happy they are, as an alternative to traditional measures of policy success such as GDP or GNP.
 Some studies suggest that happiness can be measured effectively.
 The Inter-American Development Bank (IDB), published in November 2008 a major study on happiness economics in Latin America and the Caribbean.

 There are also several examples of measures that include self-reported happiness as one variable.
 Happy Life Years, a concept brought by Dutch sociologist Ruut Veenhoven, combines self-reported happiness with life expectancy.
 The Happy Planet Index combines it with life expectancy and ecological footprint.

 Gross National Happiness (GNH) is a concept introduced by the King of Bhutan in 1972 as an alternative to GDP.
 Several countries have already developed or are in the process of developing such an index.
-Bhutan's index has led that country to limit the amount of deforestation it will allow and to require that all tourists to its nation must spend US$200 Allegedly, low-budget tourism and deforestation lead to unhappiness.
+Bhutan's index has led that country to limit the amount of deforestation it will allow and to require that all tourists to its nation must spend US$200.

 After the military coup of 2006, Thailand also instituted an index.
 The stated promise of the new Prime Minister Surayud Chulanont is to make the Thai people not only richer but happier as well.
 Much like GDP results, Thailand releases monthly GNH data.
 The Thai GNH index is based on a 1–10 scale with 10 being the happiest.
 As of 13 May 2007, the Thai GNH measured 5.1 points.
 The index uses poll data from the population surveying various satisfaction factors such as security, public utilities, good governance, trade, social justice, allocation of resources, education and community problems.